risk-first/website/The-Menagerie.md

+---
+title: The Menagerie
+description: Description of Risk-First Software Development Volume 1 The Menagerie
+---

 # The Menagerie

 The software development world is crowded with different practices, metrics, methodologies, tools and techniques.
 But what unites them all?